 Scoop: Coming Up on a Rebroadcast of NCIS: NEW ORLEANS on CBS - Sunday, September 8, 2019

-"Close to Home" - The NCIS team places Mateo Diaz (Octavio Rodriguez), a high school gang member turned informant, in protective custody while they investigate the murder of his junior reserve officers' training corps instructor.
-Also, Pride needs his brother Jimmy Boyd's (Jason Alan Carvell) help to gain Mateo's trust, on a rebroadcast of NCIS: NEW ORLEANS, Sunday, Sept.
+"Vindicta" - Pride and the NCIS team hope to take down a secret and lethal group of former intelligence agents and avenge the death of someone close to them, on a rebroadcast of NCIS: NEW ORLEANS, Sunday, Sept.
 8 (10:00-11:00 PM, ET/PT) on the CBS Television Network.
-(Originally broadcast 11/20/18.)
+(Originally broadcast 1/15/19.)

 NCIS: NEW ORLEANS is a drama about the local field office that investigates criminal cases involving military personnel in The Big Easy, a city known for its music, entertainment and decadence.